nhoizey/nicolas-hoizey.com/src/links/2019/05/07-implementing-a-mockup-css-layout-step-by-step/2019-05-07-implementing-a-mockup-css-layout-step-by-step.md

 >
 > In this post I want to show you a way to approach layouts wholistically, as **a cohesive problem to be solved**.

-{% cloudinary tweet-layout-arrows.jpg caption="an example of Dave Ceddia's rough but efficient illustrations" %}
+{% respimg "tweet-layout-arrows.jpg", "an example of Dave Ceddia's rough but efficient illustrations" %}

 > We’ll go through a small example, start to finish, and **I’ll explain all the CSS along the way** […]